abrahamdsl/synacy-coding-exam-senior/README.md

 It's made with Spring Boot, Thymeleaf provides the web interface.

-Project works out of the box, and does not require any downloads except for Java 8 sdk.
+Project requires downloads of:
+ - Java 8 SDK
+ - Modules/Dependencies from Apache/Maven repository.

 Before you start applying changes to the code, it is recommended that you run the application first.
 To see if it's working properly.